Mancunian Way: Opening

 The Mancunian Way was officially opened by Prime Minister, Harold Wilson, on 5 May 1967.
 In the 1970s, it was upgraded to motorway status as the A57(M) and the speed limit was raised to 50 mph.
 At the time of its opening the Manchester Evening News referred to it as the "highway in the sky".
 The scheme cost was £5.5 million (£ million in today's figures).

 Extension as the A635(M)

 In 1992, the westbound junction was rebuilt to replace a temporary flyover, whereby the A56 passed over a roundabout where the A57(M) originally ended.
 At the same time, a new flyover was built at the eastern end, over the A6, but was legally designated as the A635(M) in 1995.

 Oddities

-Just before the junction with the A34 is an unfinished slip road (stub) that ends 20 feet in the air, although development next to Mancuian Way has meant much of the stub was demolished in October 2018.
+Just before the junction with the A34 is an unfinished slip road (stub) that ends 20 feet in the air, although development next to Mancunian Way has meant much of the stub was demolished in October 2018.